 Although these tragic events have been occurring on a regular basis since Jesus spoke these words in the first century, they are destined to increase in intensity before He returns.
 (See “What Are the Four Horsemen of the Apocalypse?” for further explanation.)

-Totalitarian control of the end-time world economy
+Mark of the beast and totalitarian control of the end-time world economy

 While the painful economic consequences of famines, pestilences and earthquakes are being felt by much of humanity, an end-time alliance between a religious power called “Babylon the Great” (Revelation 17:5) and a civil power identified as “the beast” (Revelation 13:1-10) will control the world’s economy.
 The religious power, pictured as a second beast in Revelation 13:11-15, “causes the earth and those who dwell in it to worship [submit to] the first beast” (verse 12).